lekakenycollins8/eric-coaching-gpt/eric-gpt/docs/follow-up-implementation-plan.md

 ## Overview

-This document outlines the step-by-step implementation plan for enhancing the follow-up worksheet system in the Eric GPT Coaching Platform.
-The plan is organized into manageable milestones that will be checked regularly to ensure we stay on track.
-Each milestone includes specific tasks, expected outcomes, and dependencies.
+This document outlines the implementation plan for the follow-up system in the Eric GPT Coaching Platform.
+The follow-up system is designed to provide users with ongoing support and guidance after completing their initial workbook, helping them apply what they've learned and continue their leadership development journey.

+The follow-up system maintains interactivity with users by asking targeted questions based on their previous worksheet and workbook submissions.
+This helps determine if users are benefiting from the application and identifies areas where they might need additional support.
+Follow-up worksheets are strictly targeted at users who have already interacted with the workbook and completed worksheets.

+## Core Features

+1. **Interactive Workbook**
+   - Multi-section interface with progress indicators
+   - Auto-save and "Save & Continue Later" capability
+   - Form validation and "Submit" action

+2. **AI Diagnosis Engine**
+   - GPT-4–powered analysis of workbook responses
+   - Identification of top leadership pillars
+   - Automated recommendation of next worksheets
+   - Personalized analysis of follow-up submissions with context from previous submissions

+3. **Human Coach Handoff**
+   - Instant email alerts to coaching email upon client submission
+   - Emails containing detailed results from both initial and follow-up submissions
+   - Coaching integration for collaborative client support

+4. **Follow-Up System**
+   - Two types of follow-up worksheets stored in JSON files:
+     - `crystal-clear-leadership-followup.json`: Pillar-specific follow-ups
+     - `implementation-support-followup.json`: Implementation method follow-ups
+   - Scheduled follow-up assessments sent automatically
+   - Tailored worksheets delivered based on client progress
+   - User feedback sent to AI for personalized analysis and diagnosis

 ## Current Status

-We have completed up to Phase 3 of the Jackier Method Workbook Integration and made significant progress on Phase 4:
-- Data models and core backend are in place
-- Workbook UI and progress saving functionality are implemented
+We have successfully implemented the core functionality of the platform:
+- Interactive workbook with auto-save functionality is operational
-- AI diagnosis engine is operational
+- AI diagnosis engine analyzes responses and recommends pillars
+- Email notifications for coaching handoffs are working
-- Basic routing for worksheets has been fixed (pillar vs. follow-up paths)
+- Basic follow-up worksheet system is in place
-- Follow-up worksheet submission page has been implemented
-- Coaching integration components have been created

 ## Implementation Milestones